vbousquet/vpx_lightmapper/README.md

 4. In the scene panel, press the 'Import' button, and select the saved default VPX table
 5. Press 0 for camera point of view
 6. In the 3D view, in the right panel (N shotcut), select the VLM pane
-7. In the 3D view, select the primitives on the left and right side of the table, then click 'Hide' in the VLM side panel
+7. In the 3D view, select the primitives on the left and right side of the table, then move them to the 'Hidden' collection
-8. In the 'Active' collection, select all shadow objects ('FlipperRsh', 'BallShadow1',...) and press the 'Hide' button of the VLM side panel
+8. In the 'Active' collection, select all shadow objects ('FlipperRsh', 'BallShadow1',...) and move them to the 'Hidden' collection
 9. Move the remaining primitive of the 'Active' collection to the 'Default' collection
 10. Save your scene
 11. In the scene panel, select a target resolution (start with very low for an ugly but fast preview), then press 'Batch'
-12. Wait (this may be long depending on your computer and the resolution), watching in the console what is happening
-13. Open the new VPX table with the version of VPX that supports additive blended primitive and play!
-14 You can also preview/inspect the result directly in blender: select 'Rendered' mode for the 3D View, you now have a pink table!
+12. Wait (this may be long depending on your computer and the resolution), watching in the console what is happening 13 You can preview/inspect the result directly in blender: select 'Rendered' mode for the 3D View, you now have a pink table!
 Select it, and press 'Load/Unload Renders' in the VLM panel to view it with the baked textures.
 Do the same for the different bake/light mesh you want to inspect.
+14. Open the new VPX table and play!
+You will the see the baked objects.
+Though, lights won't be synchronnized until you update your table script.

 ## Usefull hints

 ### Optimizing the bake mesh (and render time)

 As much as possible, you should avoid including occluded (not directly visible) geometry from your bakes.
-To help you in doing so, the add-on offers a small tool that will identify occluded geometry from the camera view point.
-You can then choose to mark is as 'Indirect' (it will influence the image but won't be part of the bake mesh).
+To help you in doing so, the add-on offers a small tool that will identify occluded geometry from the camera point of view.
+You can then choose to mark them as 'Indirect' (it will influence the image but won't be part of the bake mesh).
 This tool can be accessed from the 3D view, by clicking the button 'Select Occluded'.
 Note that this can be a lengthy operation.
 Another side benefit of tagging as indirect the occluded geometry is that this will help limiting the number of render groups, and therefore limit the render time.

 Beside this user action, to avoid ending up with very large meshes (in terms of number of faces, as well as overdraw when rendering in VPX), all produced meshes are optimized by:
 - pruning duplicate vertices,
 - performing a limited dissolve of the mesh (see Blender doc),
 - performing backface culling,
 - removing unlit faces from lightmaps.

-### Plastics

-The importer has an option to detect plastic walls and process them accordingly.
-If set, all thin walls will be processed like this:
-- place the top material at the bottom, and set it to be shaded as translucent instead of diffuse,
-- set side and top material to a predefined transparent plastic material,
-- bevel the edges of the resulting mesh (only for baking, the bevel is not exported).

 ### Inserts